tweedegolf/storage-abstraction/README.md

 const u = "yourtype://key1=value1&key2=value2...";
 ```

-You can format the configuration URL completely as you like as long as your adapter has an appropriate parse function.
-If your url is just a query string you don't need to write a parse function, can either use the parse function of `AbstractAdapter` by extending this class or import the `parseUrl` or `parseQueryString` function from `./src/util.ts`.
+You can format the configuration URL completely as you like as long as your adapter has an appropriate function to parse it in an object.
+If your url is just a query string you don't need to write a parse function, you can either use the parse function of `AbstractAdapter` by extending this class or import the `parseUrl` or `parseQueryString` function from `./src/util.ts`.

 ### Adapter class